sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module04hashTables/10designingHashFunction.md

 ## Universal Family Of Hash Functions

+### Introduction

-* While playing rock-paper-scissor, if we always choose the "rock", then the opponent can easily identify our pattern, and defeat us with the "paper".
+* While playing the rock-paper-scissor, if we always choose the "rock", then the opponent can easily identify our pattern, and defeat us with the "paper".
 * Because our pattern is predictable.
 * What if we select our option randomly?
 * The "paper" can beat the "rock", but not the "scissor"!